OfficeDev/open-xml-docs/docs/working-with-sheets.md

 ### Open XML SDK Code Example

-The following code example creates a spreadsheet document with the specified file name and instantiates a <span class="keyword">Worksheet</span> class, and then adds a row and adds a cell to the cell table at position A1.
+The following code example creates a spreadsheet document with the specified file name and instantiates a **Worksheet** class, and then adds a row and adds a cell to the cell table at position A1.
 Then the value of the cell in A1 is set equal to the numeric value 100.